 Skip to main content

-A radical remodel: The 1970s redesign
+A radical remodel in the 1970s

 What made this remodel groundbreaking?
 While most shopping centers were enclosing themselves to create climate-controlled interiors, Stanford did the opposite—it stayed open-air.
 The decision was both architectural and cultural, reinforcing the region’s temperate climate and the center’s distinctive character.